Skip to content

 The auditor’s report and/or the basis of presentation footnote states that financial statements have been prepared in conformity with:

-The financial statements of a foreign private issuer must include in both the auditor’s report and in the notes to the financial statements an explicit and unreserved statement that the financial statements have been prepared in accordance with IFRS Standards as issued by the Board.
+The financial statements of a foreign private issuer and related auditor’s report must each include an explicit and unreserved statement that the financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the IASB.
 If these assertions are not provided, then the financial statements are required to be reconciled to US GAAP.

 Does the auditor's report and/or the basis of preparation footnote allow for ‘dual reporting’ (conformity with both IFRS Accounting Standards and the jurisdiction’s GAAP)?